vinliao/blog-next/content/posts/understand-mind.md

 draft: false
 ---

 Wear mask.
 Wash your hands.
 Avoid people.
-Covid-19 made everyone scared of death . . . and I’m grateful for that.
+Covid-19 made everyone scared of death... and I’m grateful for that.
 Let me explain.

 For the first time in my life I am completely isolated for long periods of time.
 No social obligation, no school responsibility, and little work.
 This isolation provides the best luxury I’ve always wanted: silence.